soegaard/minipascal/README.md

 MiniPascal as a Racket language
 -------------------------------

-This is the `minipascal' package.
+This is the `minipascal` package.
 It provides MiniPascal as a new #lang language.

 After installation (see later) the following program will run